wpmetabox/mb-toolset-migration/readme.txt

 - Meta Box uses the [native WordPress meta data storage](https://docs.metabox.io/database/) and functions for ease of use and lightning-fast processing.
 - Meta Box has a ton of [free and premium extensions](https://metabox.io/plugins/) available to further extend the already powerful core Meta Box plugin so you can supercharge your custom fields in WordPress.

-See more details at the [comparison page between Toolset and Meta Box](https://metabox.io/meta-box-vs-toolset/).
+See more details at the [Toolset vs. Meta Box comparison page](https://metabox.io/meta-box-vs-toolset/).

 == Installation ==